yuvalzolo/User-Service-App/README.md

 AWS_SNS_TOPIC_ARN=arn:aws:sns:...:your-topic

 ⚠️ Important:
-Copy .env.example to .env and fill in your own values, especially for AWS keys if you wish to test email notifications.
+Copy this to .env and fill in your own values, especially for AWS keys if you wish to test email notifications.
 ```

 ### 3. Run the project using Docker Compose